fontistoriche/segnatura/README.md

 ## Scope and limitations

+- Segnatura can process EPUBs in any language because structural extraction is language-independent.
+Lexical classification rules are strongest for Italian and English, with partial support for French, German, and Spanish; other languages may require an Edition Profile or LLM-assisted review.
 - Segnatura classifies editorial function; it is not an EPUB renderer, OCR engine, vector database, embedding model, or complete RAG application.
 - Exact source attribution is guaranteed only while the EPUB fingerprint and referenced source fragments still match.
 - Image-only pages require OCR outside Segnatura.
 - Malformed or unusually generated EPUB files can still require an Edition Profile.

 Segnatura bounds the number of ZIP members, decompressed member and total bytes, XML element count, and XML nesting depth.
 It also rejects unsafe member